PabloFacciano/ampscript-studio-public/code-editor/settings.md

 For example, `qs=RWFzdGVyRWdnSW5BTVBTY3JpcHRTdHVkaW9Eb2Nz&customParam=123` is a valid value.

-The url where the page opens would be like this: `https:yourWorkspaceCloudpage.com?qs=RWFzdGVyRWdnSW5BTVBTY3JpcHRTdHVkaW9Eb2Nz&customParam=123`.
+The url where the page opens would be like this: `https://yourWorkspaceCloudpage.com?qs=RWFzdGVyRWdnSW5BTVBTY3JpcHRTdHVkaW9Eb2Nz&customParam=123`.

 This allows you to use functions like [RequestParameter()](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-programmatic-content.meta/mc-programmatic-content/requestparameter.htm) within your code.

 ## Live Preview

 This functionality serves to execute the code automatically.
 It can be turned on or off in [Settings > Code Editor](https://ampscript.netlify.app/#home).
-The default value, and the recommended one is `Only HTML`.
+The default value and the recommended one is `Only HTML`.

 <dl>
   <dt>Disabled</dt>